• Skip to primary navigation

 More breakfast recipes to try

-If you love eggs, you have to try my Breakfast Casserole that can be made for breakfast, dinner or meal prep.
+If you love eggs, you have to try my Italian Sausage and Egg Casserole that can be made for breakfast, dinner or meal prep.
 Also, Mom’s Asparagus Frittata is one of the best things in life!
 You'll also love this Baked Arugula Frittata.

 And for a decadent continental breakfast, don't miss this non-alcoholic zabaglione, made with egg yolks and sugar.
 Its custardy texture will have you swooning.